-FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON NOVEMBER 15, 2007
+FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON NOVEMBER 16, 2009

-This Proxy Statement is furnished by Telos Corporation, a Maryland corporation ("Telos" or the "Company") to the holders of the Company's Class A and Class B Common Stock (collectively, the "Common Stock") and 12% Cumulative Exchangeable Redeemable Preferred Stock ("Public Preferred Stock") in connection with the Annual Meeting of Stockholders ("Annual Meeting") of the Company to be held in the auditorium at the Company's headquarters located at 19886 Ashburn Road, Ashburn, Virginia 20147-2358 on November 15, 2007 at 9:30 a.m., Eastern Standard Time, or any adjournment of it, for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders ("Annual Meeting Notice").
-The Company expects to mail the Annual Meeting Notice, this Proxy Statement, the Proxy Card and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2006 (the "2006 Form 10-K") to all stockholders of record on or about October 26, 2007.
+This Proxy Statement is furnished by Telos Corporation, a Maryland corporation ("Telos" or the "Company") to the holders of the Company's Class A and Class B Common Stock (collectively, the "Common Stock") and 12% Cumulative Exchangeable Redeemable Preferred Stock ("Public Preferred Stock") in connection with the Annual Meeting of Stockholders ("Annual Meeting") of the Company to be held in the auditorium at the Company's headquarters located at 19886 Ashburn Road, Ashburn, Virginia 20147-2358 on November 16, 2009 at 12:00 p.m., Eastern Standard Time, or any adjournment of it, for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders ("Annual Meeting Notice").
+The Company expects to mail the Annual Meeting Notice, this Proxy Statement, and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2008 (the "2008 Form 10-K") to all stockholders of record on or about October 19, 2009.
+On the same date, the proxy card will be mailed to all holders of record of the Company's Common Stock.
 The Company's Board of Directors is soliciting proxies solely for the election of the Class A/B Directors.